Kidoz (CVE:KIDZ) Stock Price Up 21.3% – Here’s Why

-Separately, Fundamental Research set a C$0.58 price target on shares of Kidoz and gave the company a “buy” rating in a research note on Tuesday, November 26th.
+Separately, Fundamental Research set a C$0.58 price target on Kidoz and gave the stock a “buy” rating in a report on Tuesday, November 26th.

 About Kidoz